brncarvalho/brncarvalho/README.md

     Logicalis :active,, 2024-01-01,2024-12-31
 ```
 ### Educational Background 🎓
-I hold a degree in Computer Engineering from São Judas Tadeu University in São Paulo, the city where I was born, raised, studied, and currently reside
+I hold a degree in Computer Engineering from São Judas Tadeu University in São Paulo, the city where I was born, raised, and currently reside.

 ### Profissional 🏢
 I have been working in the field of data since 2018, uncovering how data can assist us with insights, problem-solving, and business decision-making.
-Since then, I've journeyed through different companies, where my current role is as a Business Analyst at Deloitte.
-I support M&A and Due Diligence processes by creating ETL workflows, automating/defining processes, and analyzing data.
+Since then, I've journeyed through different companies, where my current role is as a Global Platform Analyst at Logicalis.

 ### Professional Experience